-Recommendation 3: Protect harbour porpoises in their key habitats by minimizing bycatch as far as possible
+Recommendation 3: Protect harbour porpoises in their key habitats by reducing bycatch to zero in hpSACs

 Rationale: Harbour porpoises are exposed to bycatch in their entire range, but may be especially vulnerable in foraging areas where their attention is directed towards their prey.
-Key habitats are areas that usually hold a high density of harbour porpoises and should therefore be designated as hpSACs.
+The hpSACs hold the highest densities of harbour porpoises, according to the best available information.
 The same amount of fishing effort will therefore pose a relatively higher risk of bycatch inside hpSACs than outside of hpSACs.
 Optimal protection should therefore be ensured within these areas.
-Under the EU Habitat Directive each EU Member State has to develop management plans for the hpSACs.
-Bycatch should be reduced as far as possible in all waters by appropriate measures, e.g. by promoting low-risk gear types.
-Future research into resolving potential habitat exclusion and the long-term effectiveness of pingers is needed.
+Under the EU Habitat Directive each EU Member State has to develop management plans for the hpSACs by 2014, an immediate end to gillnet fishing causing bycatch i.e. by promoting alternative gear types, is recommended to be included in these national management plans.
+Future research into resolving potential habitat exclusion and the long-term effectiveness of pingers, may provide alternative ways of achieving zero bycatch in hpSACs.

-- Full implementation of the provisions in the Habitats Directive and CFP - Development of national management plans for hpSACs - Agreements between the Parties concerned to minimize bycatch rates within hpSACs - Promoting alternative fishing methods
+- Full implementation of the provisions in the Habitats Directive - Development of national management plans for hpSACs. - Agreements between the Parties concerned to end gillnet fishery within hpSACs.
+Requisite national legislation. - Promoting alternative fishing methods.